bartkowiaktomasz/algorithmic-challenges/HackerRank - Interview Preparation Kit/README.md

 leaf node, convert the list to string and return it as a `max` value for given `query`._

-- [x] Friend Circle Queries
+- [x] Friend Circle Queries (Medium)
-> You will be given q queries.
+> You will be given `q` queries (each query is a handshake between two people).
  After each query, you need to report the size of the largest friend circle (the largest group of friends) formed after considering that query.

 _Use `Union-Find` (or `Disjoint-Set`) data structure, which has a linear time or almost constant amortized time for `union` and `find`, when both path